balqui/prefscript/docs/doc.md

 one to be clarified below) followed by the adequate number of function
 specifications: two for `comp` and `pair`, one for `mu` (the test function), and three for `rec`.

+Function names follow the standard conventions of alphanumeric characters not starting with a digit, except that names that consist just of digits preceded by three underscores (like `___123`, called "trunders") are not allowed as they are used internally to provide names to functions that the user code leaves anonymous.
+Trying to use `comp`, `pair`, `mu`, or `rec` as a function name is a syntax error.

 Parentheses surrounding any function specification are always allowed but never compulsory; users can employ them at will to clarify their code.